Bboughter/code-refactor/README.md

 ## Description

-For this assignment, we were given code in HTML and CSS and tasked with refactoring some elements to semantic elements.
-THis is a seo based website going over
+This is a seo based website going over search engine optimization, online reputation management, and social media marketing for the company Horisean.
+The company asked for the website to be more accessible which was accomplished by changing code to semantic elements.

 ## Table of Contents (Optional)

 If your README is long, add a table of contents to make it easy for users to find what they need.